DurgaPrasadVIT/Aurora-Member-QA/README.md

 Swagger UI:
 `http://127.0.0.1:8000/docs`

+## 8. Performance Notes

+The system handles a few thousand messages in memory without any issues.

+Typical response times stay under half a second on Render.

+A compact embedding model is used for fast processing.

-## 6. Design Decisions
+## 9. Design Decisions

-• Embeddings: Provide flexible matching for differently worded questions.
+Embeddings provide better matching accuracy for natural language questions.

-• FastAPI: Offers clean routing and automatic documentation.
+FastAPI keeps the routing clean and adds automatic documentation.

-• In memory index: Ideal for small datasets, avoids infrastructure overhead.

-• Alternate approaches considered: TF-IDF, lightweight RAG, rule based matching.

-Embeddings demonstrated the best balance of accuracy, simplicity, and maintainability.

-## 7. Data Notes

-During analysis of the public dataset:

-• Some names are similar and require clean normalization.

-• Message length varies.

-• A few timestamps and structures differ slightly.

-• Normalization ensures consistent embedding quality.

-All processed messages go through the extractor before storage.

-## 8. Deployment-Ready Design

-This service can be deployed to:

-• Render

-• Railway

-• Fly.io

-• AWS Lightsail

-After deployment, the public URL can replace the local endpoint in the README.
+An in memory index avoids extra infrastructure.

+TF IDF and keyword based scoring were considered but did not perform as well for open ended questions.

-## 9. Future Enhancements
+## 10. Future Enhancements

-• Add caching to avoid refetching data.
+Add caching to avoid fetching data repeatedly.

-• Move embeddings into a vector DB like FAISS for scalability.
+Move embeddings into a vector database such as FAISS for larger datasets.

-• Improve ranking using hybrid search (embeddings + keyword scoring).
+Add hybrid scoring that blends embeddings and keywords.

-• Add structured logging for debugging and monitoring.
+Add logging and monitoring for production use.

+Introduce batch endpoints for multiple questions.

-## 10. Summary
+## 11. Deployment

-This system offers:

-• A clear and reliable /ask interface

-• A simple architecture that Aurora reviewers can understand quickly

-• Clean embeddings-based matching

-• A maintainable foundation ready for scaling

-The project is focused, predictable, and aligned with the take-home assignment requirements.
+This service can run on platforms such as Render, Railway, Fly.io, and AWS Lightsail.
+The current live deployment is available below.

-## 11. Live API Endpoint & Examples Links
+## 11. Live API Endpoint

 Base URL:
 https://aurora-member-qa-i99g.onrender.com/ask?question=

 Direct Test Samples: